Subdomains, Addon Domains And Parked Domains

 • etc.

-All of these domain configurations can be set up inside your webhosting control panel.
+Various different domain configurations can be set up inside your webhosting control panel.

 You should already be familiar with the following tutorials:

-In addition to the written tutorials, we also recommend watching the video tutorials listed in the WordPress Installation Video Tutorials section.
+In addition to the tutorials, we also recommend watching the video tutorials listed in the WordPress Installation Video Tutorials section.

 Let’s take a look then, at some of the main domain types you will probably want to use and learn more about.

-Subdomains, Addon Domains, And Domain Aliases
+Subdomains, Addon Domains, And Parked Domains

 Subdomains